tjtate/sparkpost-api-documentation/services/sending_domains_api.md

 ### Create a Sending Domain [POST]

 Create a sending domain by providing a **sending domain object** as the POST request body.

+**Note**: For some SparkPost Elite customers, Sending Domains will be set to verified automatically when they are created, and can be used to send messages immediately.
+For these customers, there is no need to use the "verify" endpoint to verify Sending Domains.

 + Request (application/json)